Joshua-Palamuttam/PredictNBARookiesToHallOfFame/README.md

 Most of the pictures didn't upload correctly to git, so the final report document has most of the results of our algorthm use

+## Algorithms in Project
-We used about 7 different algorithms
+We used 7 different algorithms:
+- Lazy learning
+- Naïve Bayes
+- Decision Trees and Rules
+- Regression
-Lazy learning, Naïve Bayes, Decision Trees and Rules, Regression, Neural Nets and Support Vector Machines, Market Basket Analysis, and Clustering with K-means
+- Neural Nets and Support Vector Machines
+- Market Basket Analysis
+- Clustering with K-means

 ## Summary of Project